Shakey Heads Gear Guide

 Shakey Head Line

-For finesse shakey heads, it's best practice to start with a 10-15lb braided mainline and tie on a fluorocarbon leader in the 6 to 12-pound range.
-Use the lightest line appropriate for your lake's cover and typical fish size to maximize sensitivity and performance and create a stealthy presentation to outsmart finicky fish.
-For heavy duty applications, you can spool up your casting reel with straight fluorocarbon from 10 to 15 pounds, tailoring your choice to the level of abrasive cover you might encounter.
+For finesse shakey heads, it's best practice to start with a 10–15lb braided mainline paired to a fluorocarbon leader in the 6- to 12-pound range.
+Use the lightest line appropriate for your lake's cover and average fish size to maximize sensitivity and performance while creating a stealthy presentation to outsmart wary fish.
+Straight 10- to 15-pound fluorocarbon also works well for many heavier applications, especially when fishing areas where line abrasion is a big concern.

 Shakey Heads Modifications & Rigging

-Shakey heads come with various keeper systems.
-Screw-lock style keepers work well with bulkier trailers like magnum worms or creature baits, while standard and finesse worms benefit from less invasive options such as molded barbs, wire-keeper systems, or fixed lead keepers.
-For advanced rigging, consider tying a Palomar knot to your shakey head and attaching a finesse stinger hook to the tag end to prevent missed hooksets from short strikes, and boost your hook-up ratio.
-Lastly, consider enhancing the appeal in murky or stained waters by adding a touch of color and scent with your favorite soft plastic dye marker to the tail of your soft plastic trailer.
+Shakey heads come with various keeper systems designed to hold your bait in place.
+Screw-lock style keepers work well with bulkier plastics like magnum worms or creature baits, while barbed or wire keeper systems are perfect for standard and finesse worms.
+For advanced rigging, consider tying a finesse stinger hook to the tag end of your knot and inserting it into the bait to improve hookup ratios with short-striking fish.
+Lastly, enhance your bait's appeal in murky or stained waters by adding a touch of scent and color to the tail with dipping dye or a soft-plastic dye marker.

 Shakey Heads Tips & Tricks